sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 23. re-create your pullsecret then by issuing: `kubectl create secret docker-registry eskey --docker-server=mycluster.icp:8500 --docker-username=admin --docker-password=admin --docker-email=admin`
 24. Return back to the Developer Machine via Skytap.
 Bring up the Platform Navigator again.
 Locate the panel on the far right for `Messaging` and click on the `add new instance` link and then select `New Event Streams` instance.
 25. Similar to the other instances you have setup, you will have a pop up that gives you some advice on requirements.
 Click `continue`
 26. Select the `configuration` tab on the top.
 Here we will configure the chart for install.
+Other than the items listed below, we will be accepting the default values in the chart.
 27. Under `Helm Releases` call it `eventstreams-cip`
-28. Set the `Target Namespace` to `event streams`
+28. Set the `Target Namespace` to `eventstreams`
 29. Tick the checkbox under `License`
 30. Moving down, set the `Image Pull Secret` to `eskey`
 31. Click the `All Parameters` Twisty